Mkaljermy/Mkaljermy/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Data Scientist**, **Data Analyst**, and **AI Engineer** with a strong interest in leveraging data to drive impactful insights and solutions.
-I enjoy working on projects that involve machine learning, deep learning, and data visualization to solve real-world problems.
+I am a **Data Scientist**, **AI Engineer**, and **Data Analyst** passionate about turning raw data into actionable insights and innovative solutions.
+As a recent graduate, I have honed my skills in machine learning, deep learning, and data engineering through real-world projects.
+I thrive on solving complex challenges and building impactful data-driven solutions.

 ---